jcabot/oss-lowcode-tools/README.md

 ## Selection method
 The selection method is based on the following inclusion criteria:
 - Repositories that declare themselves as low-code projects
-- Repositories with stars ≥ 50
+- Repositories with 50+ stars
-- Repositories with last commit at least 1 year ago
+- Active repositories (last commit not more than 1 year ago)

-and exclusion criteria
+- Tools aimed at generating any software component (AI, dashboard, database or full applications) and exclusion criteria
-- Repositories with information in other languages than English
+- Repositories with no information in English
 - Repositories that were just created to host the source code of a published article
 - Repositories that are awesome lists or collection of resources